NateEag/nateeag.com/pages/music/songwriting/parody/the-sound-of-shopping.md

     in the words that it was forming.
     And the sign said "We're open twenty-four hours every day So come and stay"
-    and whispered in the sound of shopping.
+    and whispered in the sounds of shopping.